 The purpose of the study is to provide a framework for implementing future transportation improvements.
 A PEL Study moves our ideas from the planning process directly into the environmental review process.

 PEL Study goals include:

-The PEL Study started in early 2020 and is expected to take almost two years.
+The PEL Study started in early 2020 and is expected to take approximately two years.
 The PEL process and study will be conducted in consultation with the public, stakeholders, and federal and state resource agencies and tribes.
 A public meeting will be held during each phase.

 The three main phases of the study include:

 The final PEL Study provides a framework for implementing future transportation improvements along the corridor.

 Our project advisory committee (PAC) provides guidance and input throughout the study duration.
 The PAC consists of representatives from DOT&PF, FHWA, NPS, tribes, Denali Borough, local communities, other public agencies, trucking industry, railroad industry, tourism businesses, local businesses, non-motorized users, and environmental groups.